mvolkmann/blog/src/prolog.md

    alias ciao="$HOME/.ciaoroot/v1.22.0-m5/build/bin/ciao"
    ```

-To start a Ciao REPL from a terminal, enter `ciao`.
+To start a Ciao top level from a terminal, enter `ciao`.

 ### Other Implementations